Volunteers started Friends of Dinosaur Ridge and have been our lifeblood ever since!

 In 1989, a group of volunteers, including local politicians, state employees, geologists, and paleontologists banded together to form the Friends of Dinosaur Ridge.
 Organized originally to stop the looting of the unique resources along Dinosaur Ridge, this group also had a vision of sharing their collective knowledge about the area with their neighbors.

-Since its inception, the Friends of Dinosaur Ridge has grown to host nearly 200,000 visitors each year.
-Please help us continue the legacy of education and preservation by donating your time and talents.
+Since its inception, the Friends of Dinosaur Ridge has grown to host over 230,000 visitors each year.
+As an organization with a small staff, volunteers are essential to fulfilling our mission of education and preservation.
+Please help us continue the legacy of education and preservation by donating your time and talents!

-Bring fossils and geology alive by being a volunteer interpretive tour guide at Dinosaur Ridge!
+Bring fossils and geology alive by being a volunteer educator or tour guide at Dinosaur Ridge!

 Our school tour times are usually Monday-Friday, 9:30 am-1 pm (depending on the type of tour), outdoors, mainly March-October, and allow for a flexible volunteer schedule.

-From May through October, the Friends of Dinosaur Ridge host monthly special events on the second Saturday of the month called Dinosaur Discovery Days.
-During “DDDays,” as they are affectionately known, Discovery Day Helpers answer questions and give short interpretive demonstrations at different sites along the Dinosaur Ridge Trail.
+Friends of Dinosaur Ridge also hosts several special educational and fundraising events during the year including Scout Days and Dinosaur Discovery Days.
+During these events, volunteers answer questions and give short interpretive demonstrations at different sites along the Dinosaur Ridge Trail.
 There are also hands-on opportunities at the Main Dinosaur Ridge Visitor Center where helpers assist visitors with easy-to-learn track painting, gold panning, fossil sifting, metal detecting, orienting visitors, parking, crowd control (as needed), and event set-up and tear-down.
 Training is provided the day of the event for all hands-on stations.
 This is a great opportunity for small groups and businesses looking to volunteer group time.
-Also, inquire about becoming a Discovery Day Sponsor!

-We love having a steady stream of volunteers in our Exhibit Hall!
-Our volunteer docents assist visitors exploring Trek Through Time.
-Docents greet visitors, answer general questions, give short tours (if desired), and occasionally collect cash.
-Trek Through Time is open 7 days a week, 9:30 am- 3:30 pm, M-Sat, and 10:00 am-3:30 pm on Sunday.
-Work once a week, every two weeks, or cover open shifts as needed.
+We love having a team of volunteers to greet and orient visitors in our Exhibit Hall called Trek Through Time!
+Docents answer general questions, give short tours (if desired), and tally visitor numbers.
+Help with a 4-hour shift on a regular day of the week, every two weeks, or cover open shifts as needed.
 Training is provided.